TomH131/cafe-fuencarral/README.md

 ### Reservation part 2

-Once the user selects an available time and clicks 'Next', they are taken to Part 2, where they are asked to enter their first and last name and email address.
+Once the user selects an available time and clicks 'Next', they are taken to Part 2, where they are asked to enter their first and last name, email address and a password for their login.
 There is then a 'Submit' button to complete the reservation form.

 ![Reservation-part2](static/images/reservation-part2.png)